wvmitchell/git-flow-practice/README.md

 And so the Teacher turned him out,
    But still he lingered near,
 And waited patiently about,
-   Till Mary did appear ;
+   Till Walt did appear ;
 And then he ran to her, and laid
    His head upon her arm,
 As if he said—‘ I’m not afraid—
    You’ll keep me from all harm.’

-‘ What makes the lamb love Mary so ?’
+‘ What makes the lamb love Walt so ?’
    The eager children cry—
 ‘ O, Mary loves the lamb, you know,’
    The Teacher did reply ;—